pricej8x2/short-app-challenge/README.md

     3. The character is prepended to the string variable.

-    4. num is divided by 62 (base62) and the output of that expression is used to re-reassign num.
+    4. num is divided by 62 (base62) and the output of that expression is used to re-assign num.

     5. The loop repeats.
 The loop will end once num is 0 which means that it can no longer be divided.